HIMALAYA TECHNOLOGIES AGREES TO PURCHASE SHORT FORM MOBILE VIDEO PLATFORM FROM CYBER SPACE, LLC

-/EIN News/ -- Pittsburgh, PA, April 12, 2023 (GLOBE NEWSWIRE) -- Himalaya Technologies, Inc. (OTC: HMLA) has agreed to buy AWS short form video technology assets, mobile video applications, and related intellectual property from privately-held Cyber Space, LLC.
-The transaction is expected to accelerate the evolution of Himalaya’s Internet business by adding innovative video services that enable mass market user generated content and have taken the world by storm.
+Pittsburgh, PA, April 12, 2023 (GLOBE NEWSWIRE) -- Himalaya Technologies, Inc. HMLA has agreed to buy AWS short form video technology assets, mobile video applications, and related intellectual property from privately-held Cyber Space, LLC.
+The transaction is expected to accelerate the evolution of Himalaya's Internet business by adding innovative video services that enable mass market user generated content and have taken the world by storm.

 To organically execute this build and evaluate and enhance the purchased assets, Himalaya has engaged outsource web design and programming firm Chetu, Inc. (https://www.chetu.com/) to code and create a social network to be called "goccha!", which will be located at goccha.net and/or similar domains now owned by the Company.
 The engagement will provide Himalaya's team access to Chetu's 2,000+ programmers in 14 countries that have developed over 23,000 web platforms and mobile applications over the past several years worldwide.